 A film version of the play, adapted by Marty Kaplan, was released in 1992 with the following cast: Carol Burnett as 'Dotty Otley', Michael Caine as 'Lloyd Fellowes', John Ritter as 'Garry Lejeune', Nicollette Sheridan as 'Brooke Ashton', Christopher Reeve as 'Frederick Dallas', Marilu Henner as 'Belinda Blair', Julie Hagerty as 'Poppy Taylor', Mark Linn-Baker as 'Tim Allgood', and Denholm Elliott as 'Selsdon Mowbray'.

-Michael Frayn's other plays recent seen in London's West End include Paul Miller's revival of Democracy at the Wyndham's Theatre in 2012; Jeremy Sams' revival of Donkeys' Years at the Comedy Theatre in 2006; and Jeremy Sams' revival of Benefactors at the Albery Theatre in 2002; and Michael Blakemore's production of Copenhagen at the Duchess Theatre in 1998.
+Michael Frayn's other plays recent seen in London's West End include Paul Miller's revival of Democracy at the Wyndham's Theatre in 2012; Jeremy Sams' revival of Donkeys' Years at the Comedy Theatre in 2006; Jeremy Sams' revival of Benefactors at the Albery Theatre in 2002; and Michael Blakemore's production of Copenhagen at the Duchess Theatre in 1998.

 Noises Off - Original West End London Production 1982 to 1986

 Previewed 11 February 1982, Opened 23 February 1982, Closed 27 March 1982 at the Lyric Theatre, Hammersmith